Skip to main content

 • Region: Minimize latency with nearby region

-• VPC Endpoint: Reduce costs and latency
+• VPC Endpoint: Reduce costs and latency by avoiding internet gateway

 S3 Metadata Optimizations